 27 – New York Giants defeat Buffalo Bills 20 – 19 at Super Bowl XXV in Tampa, Florida.
 A failed last-minute scoring attempt by Bills placekicker Scott Norwood ushers in a run of Super Bowl disappointments for the Bills.

 01 – An American Boeing 737-300 airliner lands on top of a small 19 seater plane at Los Angeles International Airport and 35 people are killed.
 An investigation shows that a flight controller had forgotten about the small plane on the runway.

 07 – The IRA launches a mortar bomb attack on 10 Downing Street during a cabinet meeting.
-The three bombs – fired from a van on a nearby street corner – land in the back garden, 40 feet from the building.
+The three bombs – fired from a van parked on a nearby street corner – land in the back garden, 40 feet from the building.

 27 – After three days of ground offensive, Desert Storm troops rout the Iraqi forces in Kuwait.
 146 American troops are killed in the fighting, 467 are wounded.
 Withdrawing Iraqi troops torch Kuwait’s oil wells causing fires which take months to extinguish and cause great economic and environmental damage to the region.